kign/c4wa/etc/doc/language.md

     a human programmer would write.
   * **Functionality first, syntax sugar later.**<br> Implement the widest possible scope of C language features first, worry about convenience only as necessary.
-  * **Compatibility with C standard.**<br> While some incompatibilities with standard C are unavoidable, it should be easy to write code which could be compiled and tested with both `c4wm` _and_ an ordinary C compiler.
+  * **Cross compilation.**<br> It should be easy to write code which could be compiled and tested with both `c4wm` _and_ an ordinary C compiler.
+All features which are in some way WASM-specific are introduced in a way to make them understood by C compiler as good as possible.
+  * **Minor Incompatibilities**<br> On the other hand, since there is no goal to provide full implementation of C standard, we are not worried about minor or inconsequential incompatibilities which have little impact on everyday programming.
+All known incompatibilities are documented below.

 ## What this compiler is NOT